mommy-momi/AppManager/README.md

 # App Manager

-## Initing the bot, for devs
+## Follow these steps to run the bot yoursrlf! (
+for devs)

 1.)
-Make sure you have a version compatible with the one in the `version` file
+Make sure you have a version compatible with the one in the `version` file.

 2.) create a `config.bot.json` file in the `./botsrc/bot` directory with the following info: